Our vision is about restoring hope

 to support those in need of recovery and rest through the retreat house and by doing so support the local Grenadian community.

 Hummingbird Retreat house will be run by Hummingbird HOPE which is a registered nonprofit corporation in Grenada.
 Any profits from Hummingbird Retreat will be fed back into the business as well as being used to fund local projects.
+Hummingbird HOPE is supported through our umbrella organisation Whole Person Health Trust which is a registered charity in the UK.

 Hummingbird HOPE has two main aims -